brunnels/talos-cluster/README.md

 2. Fill out the `config.yaml` configuration file using the comments in that file as a guide.

-3. Run the following command which will generate all the files needed to continue.
+3. Template out all the configuration files:

     ```sh
     task configure
     ```

-4. Push you changes to git
+4. Push your changes to git:

    📍 _**Verify** all the `./kubernetes/**/*.sops.*` files are **encrypted** with SOPS_

     ```sh
     git add -A
-    git commit -m "Initial commit :rocket:"
+    git commit -m "chore: initial commit :rocket:"
     git push
     ```